CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 or if there is more new ice than will fit into the thinnest ice category, then the new ice is spread over the entire cell.

+If ``tr_fsd=true``, a floe size must be assigned to the new frazil ice.
+If spectral ocean surface wave forcing is provided, this will be used to calculate a tensile stress on new floes that determines their maximum possible size :cite:`Shen2001,Roach2019`.
+If no ocean surface wave forcing is provided, all floes are assumed to grow as pancakes, at the smallest possible floe size.

-If ``tr_fsd=true``, lateral growth at the edges of exisiting floes may occur, calculated using the prognostic floe size distribution as described in Horvat & Tziperman (2015) and Roach et al. (2018).
+If ``tr_fsd=true``, lateral growth at the edges of exisiting floes may also occur, calculated using the prognostic floe size distribution as described in :cite:`Horvat15` and :cite:`Roach18`.
+The lateral growth that occurs is a portion of the total new ice growth, depending on the area of open water close to floe edges.
 Lateral growth modifies the ITD and the FSD.

+If ``tr_fsd=true``, floes may weld together thermodynamically during freezing conditions according to the probability that they overlap, assuming they are replaced randomly on the domain.
+Evolution of the FSD is described using a coagulation, solved following :cite:`Filbet2004` and :cite:`Roach18`.
+The total number of floes that weld with another, per square meter, per unit time, in the case of a fully covered ice surface was estimated from observations in :cite:`Roach18b`.
+Floe welding modifies the FSD but not the ITD.

 If the latent heat flux is negative (i.e., latent heat is transferred from the ice to the atmosphere), snow or snow-free ice sublimates at the